 What are the emerging trends in employment law in your state, including the interplay with other areas of law, such as firearms legislation, legalisation of marijuana and privacy?

-Privacy The Act Respecting the Protection of Personal Information in the Private Sector (Quebec) covers private sector employers and regulates the protection of personal information that an employer collects, holds, uses or communicates to third persons in the course of carrying on its business.
-The Civil Code of Quebec and the Quebec Charter of Human Rights and Freedoms also provide certain privacy rights to employees.
+Privacy The Act Respecting the Protection of Personal Information in the Private Sector (Québec) covers private sector employers and regulates the protection of personal information that an employer collects, holds, uses or communicates to third persons in the course of carrying on its business.
+The Civil Code of Québec and the Québec Charter of Human Rights and Freedoms also provide certain privacy rights to employees.

 Federally regulated private sector employers are covered by the Personal Information Protection and Electronic Documents Act (Canada), which regulates the collection, use, retention, safeguarding and disclosure of employees’ personal information.

-Constitutional protection of union activities The Supreme Court of Canada recently reversed its earlier case law and found that many traditional union activities, like collective bargaining and legal strikes, are constitutionally protected.
+Constitutional Protection of Union Activities The Supreme Court of Canada recently reversed its earlier case law and found that many traditional union activities, like collective bargaining and legal strikes, are constitutionally protected.

 What state-specific laws govern the employment relationship?

-Quebec’s major employment-related statute is the Act Respecting Labour Standards.
+Québec’s major employment-related statute is the Act Respecting Labour Standards.
 Other important statutes affecting employers include:

-- the Quebec Civil Code;
+- the Québec Civil Code;